|Women||Aboriginal People||Persons with a Disability||Visible Minorities|

 - Using the SHRC goals as the only measure of success has some shortcomings:

-- City of Saskatoon employment that relies on self-reported information may appear lower if people choose not to self-identify or if their situation changes over time (e.g. some people acquire a disability while employed)
+- The current performance measure relies on voluntary self-reported information.
+As a result, our data may appear lower if people choose not to self-identify or if their situation changes over time (e.g. some people choose not to self-declare to their employer that they have a disability or acquire a disability while employed).

-- Competition is strong from other organizations that are recruiting talented employees to meet diversity targets or other employment objectives.
+- Competition is strong from other organizations recruiting talented employees to meet diversity targets or other employment objectives.

-- Expected turnover rates will impact the ability to achieve some SHRC goals within ten years
+- Turnover rates will impact the ability to achieve some SHRC goals within ten years.